The New Pass Grill and Bait Shop is right at water’s edge on Sarasota’s City Island and is one of those “Old Florida” experiences.

 This is a no-frills, but fun place to grab not only a bite to eat and a drink to wet your whistle but also one of the most picturesque Jimmy Buffett-esque type places you’ll find around the sun coast.

 It’s not Key West style but “Old Florida” done Sarasota style.
 And the bait & tackle shop right next door goes back to 1929.
+Owned by the Wallace family of Sarasota since the 1990s the landmark establishment changed hands in summer 2020 to Jonathon & Janean Sisler of Sarasota.

 The New Pass Grill is the kind of place that attracts casual and friendly folks from all walks of life, in all styles of dress, from swim suits and bikinis to shorts and t-shirts, to polo shirts.